Angelyne (miniseries)

 Angelyne is an American drama television miniseries created by Nancy Oliver and starring Emmy Rossum as Angelyne.
 It premiered on Peacock on May 19, 2022.

 Premise

 Angelyne is an enigmatic blonde bombshell who rose to fame in the 1980s with billboard advertisements featuring her image.
 In the 2010s, Jeff Glaser, a journalist for The Hollywood Reporter, is trying to uncover the true identity and life story of Angelyne.
-However, his efforts are hampered by her secrecy and conflicting accounts from herself and those who know her.
+His efforts are hampered by her secrecy, her own conflicting accounts and of those who know her.